What Makes Poly-V Different

 Second, raw-edge rib construction (standard in Poly-V belts) eliminates the friction losses associated with fabric-wrapped belt covers.

-Third, the EPDM compound itself has lower hysteresis than neoprene — less internal heat generated during flexing means less energy lost as thermal dissipation.
+Third, the CR/chloroprene compound itself has lower hysteresis than neoprene — less internal heat generated during flexing means less energy lost as thermal dissipation.

 In continuous-duty industrial applications, a 3–5% efficiency improvement across thousands of operating hours translates to measurable energy cost savings.
 Poly-V belts are not just a performance upgrade — in 24/7 industrial operations, they're an economic choice.